San Marzano Tomatoes - How to Grow and Care for San Marzanos

 Growing San Marzano Tomatoes in Flower Pots and Containers

-Being large, fast growing plant, San Marzano tomatoes require large pots and containers - around 35-40 l (10-12 gallons) of growing soil is required per plant.
+Being large, fast-growing plants, San Marzano tomatoes require large pots and containers - around 35-40 l (10-12 gallons) of growing soil is required/recommended per plant.
 Of course, they can be grown in smaller pots and containers, but they must be watered and fertilized more often.

 Caring for San Marzanos

 Everything said about other varieties applies to San Marzanos.